Hideki Mutoh: History

-He began karting at the age of twelve in 1995.
+Mutoh began karting at the age of twelve in 1995.
 In 1997, he won the East Series of the Karting Kanto Championship.
 The following day after graduating junior high school in 1998, he went to study in England.
 He made his racing debut in 1999, competing in Formula Vauxhall Junior Winter Series.
 In 2000, he competed in the British Formula Ford, finishing ninth in the series and seventh in the Formula Ford Festival.
 In 2001, he again finished ninth in the British Formula Ford series, and also finished third in the Formula Ford European Championship.
 He returned to Asia in 2002 to compete in Asian Formula 2000 and Formula Dream, where he finished second in the Formula Dream series in his rookie season.
 He won the Formula Dream championship in 2003.

 In 2004, Mutoh moved to the Japan Formula 3, finishing ninth in the series.
 In 2005, he finished third in the Japan Formula 3 championship.
 In 2006, he drove in Formula Nippon and Super GT 500–class for Nakajima Racing.
 He achieved his first Super GT victory in the final round at Fuji Speedway, starting from pole position.
 He also recorded the fastest lap in the seventh round of Formula Nippon at Sportsland SUGO.

 2007

 In 2007, Autobacs Racing Team Aguri (ARTA) announced that Mutoh had been signed to drive their new entry in the Indy Pro Series in a car prepared by Panther Racing, who had last competed in IPS in 2003, winning the championship with driver Mark Taylor.
 Mutoh captured his first win in Liberty Challenge Race 1 at the Indianapolis Motor Speedway road course on United States Grand Prix weekend, starting from pole position.
 He went on to win another race at Kentucky Speedway and finished second in the championship standings, earning Rookie of the Year honors.

 On September 9, Mutoh made his Indy Racing League IndyCar Series debut with Panther Racing at Chicagoland Speedway in the Peak Antifreeze Indy 300 in the one-off entry No. 60 car, sponsored by the Formula Dream Project.
 Mutoh finished eighth and clocked the fastest lap of the race despite it being his debut.
-On October 31, 2007, it was announced Mutoh would replace 2007 IndyCar Series champion Dario Franchitti at Andretti Green Racing in the team's full-time #27 IndyCar for 2008.
+On October 31, 2007, it was announced Mutoh would replace 2007 IndyCar Series champion Dario Franchitti at Andretti Green Racing in the team's full-time No. 27 IndyCar for 2008.

 Mutoh practicing for the 2008 Indianapolis 500.